HoltechHard/Specialized_Topics_AI-ML-5130203/README.md

 2) Organization of the Lectures

-- First 10 lectures: Will be seletect 5 specialized AI and ML topics from document **list_topics.txt** distributed and discussed in 2 weeks with theory and practice in both;
+- First 10 lectures (related with theory and labs): Will be seletect 5 specialized AI and ML topics from document **list_topics.txt** distributed and discussed in 2 weeks with theory and practice in both;
-- Last 3 lectures: Laboratories about software implementation and integration of information system with AI-models.
+- Last 3 lectures (related with final project): Laboratories about software implementation and integration of information system with AI-models.

 3) Repository with Materials